ydzhou/Flatdom/README.md

 A brief history simulator for a flatdom

 # FAQ
-1. What is fatdom?
+1. What is flatdom?
 It is a flatland.